-In generating our reports, we use the list of stocks included in the Reuters database, which has over 8,000 issues.
+In generating our reports, we scan a Reuters database, which has over 8,000 issues.
 With such a large database, there will be a large number of stocks trading only a few shares a day.
-Suppose that in one of our "explorations" our algorithm finds a stock that generates an alert, that had a 120% surge in volume, that it is a $5 stock, and that has an average daily trading volume of only 900 shares ($4,500).
+Suppose that in one of our “explorations” our algorithm finds a stock that generates an alert, that had a 120% surge in volume, that it is a $3 stock, and that has an average daily trading volume of only 900 shares ($2,700).
 The problem is that it would displace a stock that traded $5,000,000 a day with a volume surge of 50%.
-The latter might easily be pushed below the cut-off point for the list.
+The latter might be pushed below the cut-off point for the list because of such low-priced low volume stocks.
 To help with the liquidity issue, we take the closing price and multiply it by the 50-day average daily volume and use $500,000 as the cut-off point.
-However, a stock that makes it though this filter, may not qualify the following day.
-Our filtering procedure is intended only to reduce the number of higher-quality stocks that are displaced by stocks of much lower quality in our reports.
-It is not intended that it serve as a substitute for your own responsibility to check the daily and average volume of a stock before investing in it.
-Be aware, also, that even the 50-day average volume can be skewed by a short-term spike.
-For example, a stock trading 1000 shares a day might get mentioned in a market newsletter, and that could cause its volume to soar to a few million shares for a couple of days and then return to its previous volume level.
-Besides filtering out stocks with a 50-day average trading value of less than $500,000 a day, we also remove preferred shares from the list of potential candidates because most charting programs do not accept their symbols and because we believe common stocks make better trading vehicles.
+This filtering procedure is intended only to reduce in our reports the number of higher-quality stocks that are displaced by stocks of much lower quality.
+It is not a substitute for your own responsibility to check the daily and average volume of a stock before investing in it.
+Besides filtering out stocks with a 50-day average trading value of less than $500,000 a day, we also remove preferred shares from the list of potential candidates because most charting programs do not accept their symbols and because we believe common stocks have greater potential profitability.
 Why include preferred issues in our reports if subscribers cannot see them on a chart?
 Finally, we try to remove stocks that did not trade on the day the list was generated.
-That's because they may have just been de-listed, or they may be having difficulty meeting the listing requirements of the stock exchange.
+That’s because they may have just been de-listed, or they may be having difficulty meeting the listing requirements of the stock exchange.

-7. Sometimes you will see cheap stocks (often referred to as "penny stocks") on our lists (generally, they must have recently traded at least $500,000 per day to be included).
+7. Sometimes you will see cheap stocks (often referred to as “penny stocks”) on our lists (generally, they must have recently traded at least $500,000 per day to be included).
 People have requested that we include them.
-However, most reputable investment advisors would never recommend them because such stocks are extremely risky, often hyped, and are sometimes vehicles for fraud.
+We indicate the price/share of the stocks on our lists.
+We personally prefer to avoid stocks priced at less than $5.

 8. It is your responsibility to check the average and daily volume of a stock before investing in it.
 Many experienced investors and traders will not buy more than 1% of a stock’s daily share volume.
 They feel that will enable them to sell more easily (and without influencing price).